fullmoon16-stat/bursting_point_process/README.md

 (간단히 몇 줄: 예를 들어)
 - Run `code/01_simulation.R` to reproduce the simulation results in Section 4.
 - Run `code/02_realdata_analysis.R` to reproduce the results for the real data example.

+- `wscc1996_cascading_data.csv`: dataset used in Section 4.2 and Table 1
+  - `sequence`: event index (1–54); corresponds to the event number in Table 1
+  - `timeline`: original event time as in the NERC report and Table 1
+  - `second`: elapsed time in seconds from the first event
+  - `Tn`: inter-event time in seconds between consecutive events